-For your 5th reflection paper, you will be asked to abstain from sport and fandom activities for four (72 hours) days.
+For your 5th reflection paper, you will be asked to abstain from sport and fandom activities for four days (96 hours) days, spanning Friday through Monday.
 Activities from which you will abstain include, but are not limited to, watching and listening to sport programming, reading sport blogs, websites, magazines, and books, talking about sports, wearing sport team/athlete apparel, participating in fantasy sport, engaging with social media regarding sports, and sport video games.
-Prior to commencement of this assignment, you will be expected to make note all sport-related activities for three (3) days.
 During the four days of abstinence, you will be expected to chronicle your experience through reflection and journal entries.
 You will compile this information and write one final reflection paper, due at the end of the semester.
-Further details will be provided during the semester.
+Further details will be provided during the semester and are available on the Canvas course site.